 Full-time and part-time faculty and staff of the university, excluding student-employees, are not eligible for services at the Counseling Center, even if they are also enrolled as a student.
 However, faculty and staff are eligible for services through Magers Family Health and Wellness Center and the university’s Employee Assistance Program (EAP) managed through the university Human Resources office.

-- when the information relates to clear and imminent danger to an individual
+- when the information relates to clear and imminent danger to an individual or group

-- when state law requires the reporting of information (threats of violence, child/elder abuse or neglect),
+- when state law requires the reporting of information (threats of violence, child/elder abuse or neglect)

 - when information is requested by court order.